beginning of content

 When to get vaccinated?

-You should be vaccinated before you spend 1 month or more in Asia or the Torres Strait region of Australia in the wet season.
+Anyone over 2 months of age can get a Japanese encephalitis vaccine.
+You should have the vaccine if you plan to spend 1 month or more in Asia or the Torres Strait region of Australia in the wet season.
+You should have the vaccine if you work with mosquitoes, pigs, or in laboratories with Japanese encephalitis virus.

 How many doses are required?